 The town initially bore the name “Camp Crook,” a tribute to General George Crook, whose headquarters took root in the town.
 However, in 1878, seeking a more captivating moniker, lawyer and journalist H. N. Maguire prompted the miners to adopt the name “Pactola.”

-This new title drew inspiration from the ancient Greek placer mining along the Pactolus River, located in the historic region of Lydia.
+This new title was inspired by the ancient Greek placer mining along the Pactolus River, located in the historic region of Lydia.

 A Turbulent Past